 Another aim of ADA is to help enable the government to ensure basic water, education, health and agricultural advisory services as well as road infrastructure.
 All sections of the population should be given equal access to public services and be able to take active part in planning and decision-making procedures.
 Particular attention is paid to the participation, involvement and empowerment of women.
-In addition, ADA supports democratic institutions such the Ombudsman Office, the Human Rights Council or the Office of the Auditor General to enable the population to lay democratic claim to their legal rights.
+In addition, ADA supports democratic institutions such as the Ombudsman Office, the Human Rights Council or the Office of the Auditor General to enable the population to lay democratic claim to their legal rights.
 By supporting the democratic reform process and good governance in Ethiopia, important dialogue platforms are being established to discuss the causes of interreligious and interethnic conflicts on a broad, inclusive basis and to offer space for dialogue.